movingpictures83/PathwayTools/README.md

 # Input: TXT
 # Output: TXT
 # Tested with: PluMA 1.1, Python 3.6
-# Dependency: Pathway Tools database
+# Dependency: Pathway Tools database, PythonCyc 1.0

 Get data from Pathway Tools (Karp et al, 2015) database.
 This plugin requires PathwayTools to be installed and running on some host.